Last Updated on November 7th, 2021

-An oral medication and vitamin A derivative called Roaccutane (generic name: isotretinoin) is one of the world’s most commonly prescribed acne treatments.
-It’s normally used to treat severe forms of acne, such as conglobate acne, nodular acne or acne that has a high risk of leaving permanent scars.
-And it’s usually recommended after commonly used topical treatments and oral antibiotics don’t work.
+Roaccutane (generic name: isotretinoin) is one of the world’s most commonly prescribed acne treatments.
+This oral medication and vitamin A derivative is prescribed to treat severe forms of acne, such as conglobate acne, nodular acne or acne that has a high risk of leaving permanent scars.
+It’s usually recommended as an extreme and last-resort method after commonly used topical treatments and oral antibiotics don’t work.

 This information also applies to other brand names of the same drug, including Amnesteem, Claravis, Isotroin, and Sotret.
 Before 2009, Roaccutane was known as “Accutane” in the USA.